Blog

 That was the case for Dr. Crawford, who fell in love with laboratory science thanks to his uncle, a research scientist who took him under his wing when he was just a grade school student.

-“Through my uncle, I was able to see how cool laboratory science was,” he said.
+“Through my uncle, I saw how cool laboratory science was,” he said.

-Dr. Crawford noted that many clinical laboratory training programs are incompletely filled and that the profession, in general, has a “mature” demographic, meaning that the exit rate of experienced lab techs is higher than the entry rate of young people coming into the profession.
+Dr. Crawford noted that many clinical laboratory training programs are incompletely filled and that the profession generally has a “mature” demographic, meaning that the exit rate of experienced lab techs is higher than the entry rate of young people joining the profession.

 Career Growth Opportunities and Starting Salaries

 Improved publicity and awareness will surely help, but that’s only part of the equation.
-To attack the problem and close the gap, career growth opportunities need to be more apparent, and salaries need to be more competitive with other health professions.
+To attack the problem and close the gap, career growth opportunities need to be more apparent and salaries need to be more competitive when compared with other health professions.

 “We have to make it clear that it’s an exciting job, one that has true career growth potential, and one that compensates on a competitive basis,” said Dr. Crawford.

 Dr. Crawford used the example of a laboratory technologist potentially spending a career at the same workstation for 40 years as unappealing to a young person.
-He said a clear path toward advancement must be visible, both to recruit talented individuals into the laboratory profession and to ensure that there is leadership as the older personnel retire.
+He said a clear path toward advancement must be visible to recruit talented individuals into the laboratory profession and ensure there is new leadership as the older personnel retire.

 Being competitive in terms of starting salary is another large barrier that needs to be addressed if the laboratory industry is to be able to change the trend and hire the best and the brightest.
 The average cost for a degree in medical laboratory science is roughly $100,000, a prohibitive figure when you also consider that medical lab technologists are routinely paid significantly less than other medically trained professionals like nurses, physician associates, physical therapists, and pharmacists.